 muslin strips around the long sides of your hoop's upper frame.

-tension if needed.
+tension of the needle thread to make a stitch-out neat.
 Consult your machine's manual and/or dealer on how to

 |Most Importantly: ALWAYS make a test stitch-out of the design

 and wash away the stabilizer.
 This helps you to select the threads, needles,

 stabilizers and settings of your machine correctly.
 DO NOT embroider several